koenrane/KR-new-site/content/what-counts-as-defection.md

 I had vague pre-theoretic intuitions about "defection", and now I feel more capable of reasoning about what is and isn't a defection.
 In particular, I'd been confused by the difference between [power-seeking](/seeking-power-is-often-convergently-instrumental-in-mdps) and defection, and now I'm not.

+> [!thanks]
+> Thanks to Michael Dennis for proposing the formal definition; to Andrew Critch for pointing me in this direction; to Abram Demski for proposing non-negative weighting; and to Alex Appel, Scott Emmons, Evan Hubinger, `philh`, Rohin Shah, and Carroll Wainwright for their feedback and ideas.